propcom/sesame/README.md

     }

 `login` is an obvious place to redirect users to an external service, or basically to do whatever.
-The builtin login driver (`Login_Default`) does this, but also stashes the originally-requested URI in the session for later use.
+The builtin login driver (`Sesame\Driver_Default`) does this, but also stashes the originally-requested URI in the session for later use.

+#### Logging in

+Sesame requires you to tell it when login has succeeded.
+To do this, you pass Sesame enough information to identify the user.
+In the background Sesame will add this information to the session, and use it in future requests to grab the user again.

-Since this represents a break in processing - the request ends! - Sesame requires you to tell it when login has succeeded.
-This can be done in one of two ways:
+This data can be given to Sesame in one of two ways:

-* If the request has to end, call `Sesame::instance()->user_ok` with the data that `retrieve_user` expects.
+* If the request has to end, call `Sesame::instance()->user_ok` with the data once you have authorised the user.
-* If the user can be authorised within the same request, simply return that data from the `login` method.
+* If the user can be authorised within the same request, simply return the data from the `login` method.

 Remember, that data will be stored in the session and used each request to retrieve the user, so make sure that you provide Sesame with enough information to retrieve your user.
+Sesame will pass the exact same data back to `retrieve_user` on your driver, so it's on you to pass data you want to see.

 The default controller, driver, and user model in the Sesame module should be well-commented enough to explain the procedure and get you running to write your own drivers.

-### Logout
+#### Logging out

 Simply call `Sesame::instance()->logout()`.
 This will clear the session and unset the user.
 You probably will want to force a redirect immediately afterward.

-### Signup
+#### Signing up

 The Sesame instance provides a `signup()` method, to which you can pass any user data required to create a user.
 This will be directly passed to the `make_user` method of your driver, so really this is just a convenient way of deciding